microsoft/jl-glove/docs/index.md

 ## Metrics and Visualizations

-* Once the networks are trained and the results are saved, we visualize the data specific key results:
+* The JL-GloVe TCR embeddings derived from the 3,991 [ImmuneCODE](https://clients.adaptivebiotech.com/pub/covid-2020) repertoires are available here:

 ## Direct intended uses
-JL-Glove is shared for research purposes only, namely, benchmarking and inference on downstream tasks.
+JL-GloVe is shared for research purposes only, namely, benchmarking and inference on downstream tasks.
 It is not meant to be used for clinical practice.
 JL-Glove was not extensively tested for its capabilities and properties, including its accuracy and reliability in application settings, fairness across different demographics and uses, and security and privacy.